Key Takeaways

 But not all backlinks are equal.
 Google evaluates links on multiple dimensions:

 Relevance of the linking page.
-A backlink from a marketing blog to your marketing tool is more valuable than a link from a cooking blog to the same tool.
-Google's topical relevance algorithms assess how closely the linking page's content relates to your page's content.
+A backlink from a marketing blog to your marketing tool is more defensible than a link from an unrelated cooking blog to the same tool.
+The surrounding topic, page intent, and why the citation exists matter more than the domain score alone.

 Backlink Strategies That Work in 2026